xxbbxb/open-ro/readme.md

 ```
 kustomize
 kubectl apply -k deployments/local/.
-#work in progress. you migght need to forward a looot of ports to play
+#work in progress. you need to forward ports and other things
 ```

 #### Running public server

-Why else to write the code if don't run it? [open-ro.com](https://open-ro.com) is real ragnarok server running in Kubernetes using code from this repo without additional modifications.
+Why else to write the code if don't run it? [xxbbxb.github.io/open-ro/](https://xxbbxb.github.io/open-ro/) is real ragnarok server running in Kubernetes using code from this repo without additional modifications.
 Run you own server if you want or use Open-RO

 #### Have a questions?